Bananapus/nana-project-handles/README.md

 Handles are easier to remember than IDs, but leaving this to clients could get messy.
 ENS names are often used as handles in the Ethereum ecosystem, because they can have _text records_ – arbitrary key-value text pairs which can be accessed onchain.
 If Juicebox frontend clients were to trust ENS text records alone as a source of truth, anyone could associate their ENS handle with any Juicebox project, and could use this to mislead others.
 Therefore, we need a two-way association between Juicebox projects and ENS names.
 The `JBProjectHandles` contract is the "reverse record" – it allows a Juicebox project's owner to associate their project with an ENS name.
 If an ENS name has a text record pointing to a Juicebox project, and the project points to that ENS name through the `JBProjectHandles` contract, the ENS name is the project's handle.

+### Reading Handles

+Clients can use [`JBProjectHandles.handleOf(…)`](https://github.com/Bananapus/nana-project-handles/blob/main/src/JBProjectHandles.sol#L61) to check a project's handle.
+The function only returns the handle if it is verified, and returns an empty string otherwise.

+`JBProjectHandles` is only deployed on Ethereum mainnet, but it manages handles for Juicebox projects on all EVM-compatible networks.

 ### Text Record and Multichain

 The canonical ENS registry and the `JBProjectHandles` contract are only available on Ethereum mainnet, but Juicebox projects can be deployed on several EVM-compatible networks.
 To allow project owners to set their handles on multiple chains, the text record specifies both the chain ID and the project ID.